Updated August 25, 2019.

-- You must purchase a computer and POS system meeting BGR’s standards and specifications, including hardware, software, two monitors, and two printers.
+- You must purchase a computer and POS system meeting BGR’s standards and specifications, including one to two terminals, two printers, and required software.
 Additional costs are incurred if you purchase an additional PC, KV Switch, and an all-in-one printer.

 - The range in the chart reflects the amount of additional working capital you will need during the first three months of operation to pay other expenses including, among other things, payroll and payroll taxes.

 - These figures are estimates and BGR cannot guarantee that you will not have additional expenses in starting the business.

-- These estimates are based on the experience of BGR’s affiliates in opening and operating eight substantially similar restaurants in the Washington, D.C. area, the first of which opened in May of 2008.
+- These estimates are based on the experience of BGR’s affiliates in opening and operating more than 10 substantially similar restaurants in the Washington, D.C. area, the first of which opened in May of 2008.